0x000NULL/StrideSync/docs/README.md

-# StrideSync Documentation
+# Stride Keeper Documentation

-Welcome to the StrideSync documentation!
+Welcome to the Stride Keeper documentation!
 This documentation is organized into two main sections:

 ## User Guides
 - [Getting Started](./user-guides/getting-started.md)